-The Kwaggashoek Game Lodge is known to offer its’ guests an exquisite and memorable African wildlife experience not to be missed.
+The Kwaggashoek Game Range is known to offer its’ guests an exquisite and memorable African wildlife experience not to be missed.

 Situated in the beautiful Northern Drakensberg Mountains of KwaZulu-Natal (30 km from Bergville) halfway between Johannesburg and Durban, this malaria free area is a popular destination throughout the year.
 Kwaggashoek Safari Lodge is a wildlife sanctuary that harbours a wide variety of game and birds set in breathtaking mountainous scenery.